A medical robot directly inspired by the pangolin

 What biotech innovation should we not miss this month?
 A medical robot-pangolin combining the advantages of softness and solidity…

-Miniature soft robots could represent the future of many medical procedures.
+Miniature soft robots might represent the future of many medical procedures.
 Indeed, their ability to reach hard-to-reach regions of the human body would allow caregivers to act in the least invasive way possible.
 Unfortunately, with strengths often come limitations.
 Thus, a soft robot is not supposed to accommodate solid metallic materials in its composition.
 Result: its functionalities are necessarily reduced.
 So how do you achieve robotics that are both soft and solid?
-The answer could lie with an animal that has become sadly famous in recent years: the pangolin…
+The answer might lie with an animal that has become sadly famous in recent years: the pangolin…

 A robot-pangolin to deliver and heat